apache/spark/docs/howto/operator/google/cloud/cloud_sql.rst

 CloudSQLCreateInstanceOperator
 ------------------------------

-Creates a new Cloud SQL instance in Google Cloud Platform.
+Creates a new Cloud SQL instance in Google Cloud.

 It is also used for creating read replicas.